makhortheeight/rowland-quantsec/README.md

 # Scripts that are present but uncalled

-checksum.sh --> validates that .fastq.gz files are copied over correctly FeatureCounts.sh --> script that counts exons - best used after pipeline itself concatenate_rawfastq.sh --> alternative concatenation script that works (funnily enough) on raw fastq files
+checksum.sh --> validates that .fastq.gz files are copied over correctly.

+FeatureCounts.sh --> script that counts exons - best used after pipeline itself.

+concatenate_rawfastq.sh --> alternative concatenation script that works (funnily enough) on raw fastq files.

 # Current questions

 Which truseq file from the trimmomatic github is the right truseq file for this pipeline?

-How many reads per sample? --> 3 files per subject - each with different treatment Unclear why pipeline uses 2 identical trimming files?
+How many reads per sample? --> 3 files per subject - each with different treatment

+Unclear why pipeline uses 2 identical trimming files?

 Why do the trimmed files need to be concatenated?
 They went through completely different treatments, why not align them as separate files?

 # Links and sources referred to

-Background on rnaseq found at https://rnaseq.uoregon.edu/ Some sequencing protocol info found at https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8791942/ More sequencing protocol info found at https://www.lexogen.com/quantseq-workflow/
+Background on rnaseq found at https://rnaseq.uoregon.edu/

+Some sequencing protocol info found at https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8791942/

+More sequencing protocol info found at https://www.lexogen.com/quantseq-workflow/